 What do children do at Preschool?

-Lalor Park Preschool provides a high quality educational program that maximises each child’s learning potential within a safe, enjoyable and welcoming environment.
+Lalor Park Preschool provides a high quality educational program that maximises each child’s learning potential within a safe, enjoyable and inclusive environment.
 Children are free to explore learning at their own pace and engage in sustained enquiry based learning.

 When children commence preschool, they are placed in either the ‘Sunshine’ or ‘Rainbow’ room in a group of 20 children.
 Throughout the day, each classroom will spend some of their time interacting with the other class and educators, which provides them with the opportunity to socialise within a larger group of children and therefore develop friendships outside of their own group.
 At other times throughout the day, smaller groups are more beneficial.
 The children have the same educators working with them at all times, which helps to support their growing sense of security and trust as well as a strong sense of belonging.

 Each day, the educators plan a variety of learning experiences based upon the children’s individual interests, needs and stage of development.
-The indoor learning environment is set up with a wide variety of experiences including art and craft, puzzles, books, block building, dramatic play, literacy and numeracy centres, iPads, games and much more.
+The indoor learning environment is set up with a wide variety of experiences including art and craft, puzzles, books, block building, dramatic play, literacy and numeracy centres, games and much more.

 Similarly, the outdoor area is also a very attractive learning environment.
 It is fully shaded for sun protection and offers defined play spaces with gardens and lots of ‘naturalness’.
 It provides educators with flexibility in matching the learning experiences to children’s developing needs and interests.
 The environment features several smaller areas for children to engage in quiet play with a friend or two, and larger areas where children can engage in exciting pretend play.
 With two sandpits, a water course, flying fox, slippery dip, gazebo and a large area for playing with balls, riding cars and climbing, there are ample opportunities for great fun and enjoyable learning experiences.